AsleepX/zeader-rss/README.md

 Environment Variables: Click on the Variables tab.

+- Key: `DATA_DIR`

+  - Value: `/app/data` (This tells the app to use the mounted volume for data storage).

-- Key: PASSWORD
+- Key: `PASSWORD`

   - Value: Set your desired access password.

 Enable Networking: